severalnines/docs/intro.rst

 * Client-server encryption, replication encryption, backup encryption (at-rest or in-transit)
 * and many more..

 For more details, please refer to `ClusterControl product page <http://severalnines.com/product/clustercontrol>`_.
-You might also want to look at the `ClusterControl changelog <changelog.html>`_ for the latest development update.
+You might also want to look at the :ref:`ClusterControl changelog <Changelog>` for the latest development update.

 .. rubric:: Footnotes